JasperDeJonghe/Csharp-course-codedex/C#Course.md

 ```

 This is the basic ‘hello world’ project, Let's dismantle and explain each line of this C# code:
-Sure!
-Let's dismantle and explain each line of this C# code:

 ```csharp
 using System;